 - Their failure caused the crash

-- Our client suffered harm due to the collision
+- Our client suffered harm from the collision

 In most cases, the driver has a specific obligation because of traffic laws.
 It is worth noting that commercial vehicles and tractor-trailer trucks have to follow many more regulations than most drivers on the road.

-For example, if a truck driver merged into your lane on I-65, they likely failed to check the adjacent lane and their blind spots for traffic before moving over.
-They may have also failed to signal, so you were unaware of what was going to happen.
-Their failure to check led to the collision and you suffered physical, psychological, and financial harm.
+For example, if a truck driver merges into you on I-65, they likely fail to check the adjacent lane and their blind spots for traffic before moving over.
+They may have also failed to signal, so you were unaware of what would happen.
+Their failure to check led to the collision, and you suffered physical, psychological, and financial harm.

-Our team will conduct an investigation to prove this using evidence such as:
+Our team will investigate to prove this using evidence such as:

 - The accident report filed by the police